 \subsection{Related Work}

-The beeping model was introduced by Cornejo and Kuhn~\cite{CK10}, and followed by plenty works targeting specific tasks in the four variants of the beeping model (with and without collision detection), for both single-hop (clique) and multi-hop networks.
-Among these are algorithms for finding an MIS~\cite{AABHBB11,AABCHK13,JSX16,HL16,BBDK18,CMRZ19}, (node) coloring of the network~\cite{CK10,JSX16,CMT17,CMRZ19}, leader-election~\cite{GH13,FSW14,DBB18,CD19le}, self-stabilization and synchronization~\cite{GM15}, and broadcasting a message~\cite{CD19bc}.
-Simulating beeping algorithms with collision-detection ($B_{cd}L_{cd}$, $B_{cd}L$, and $BL_{cd}$) over beeping networks without collision-detection $BL$ was shown by~\cite{CMRZ19}; the simulation incurs an $O(\log n)$ factor.
+The beeping model was introduced by Cornejo and Kuhn~\cite{CK10}, and was followed by numerous works targeting specific tasks in the four variants of the beeping model (with and without collision detection), for both single-hop (clique) and multi-hop networks.
+These include algorithms for finding an MIS~\cite{AABHBB11,AABCHK13,JSX16,HL16,BBDK18,CMRZ19}, (node) coloring of the network~\cite{CK10,JSX16,CMT17,CMRZ19}, leader-election~\cite{GH13,FSW14,DBB18,CD19le}, self-stabilization and synchronization~\cite{GM15}, and broadcasting a message~\cite{CD19bc}.
+Simulating beeping algorithms with collision-detection ($B_{cd}L_{cd}$, $B_{cd}L$, and $BL_{cd}$) over beeping networks without collision-detection $BL$ was shown by~\cite{CMRZ19counting,CMRZ19}; the simulation incurs an $O(\log n)$ factor.

-In a very recent work, Efremeko, Kol, and Saxena~\cite{EKS-eccc} consider lower bounds on \emph{single-hop, noisy} beeping channel.
-In contrast to our work, their noise model is one where the (single) channel may convert a beep to silence and vice-versa, yet this affects \emph{all} the listening parties.
-They show that a multiplicative overhead of $\Omega(\log n)$ is necessary for coding beeping protocols against the above noise in the single-hop setting.
+Hounkanli, Miller, and Pelc~\cite{HMP20} considered the case of a \emph{single-hop, noisy} beeping channel, where the noise can only make beeps disappear.
+They provide algorithms for global synchronization and consensus in this setting.
+Efremeko, Kol, and Saxena~\cite{EKS20} considered lower bounds on \emph{single-hop, noisy} beeping channels.
+In contrast to our work, in their noise model the (single) channel can convert a beep to silence and vice-versa, but this affects \emph{all} the listening parties.
+They showed that a multiplicative overhead of $\Omega(\log n)$ is necessary for coding beeping protocols against the above noise in the single-hop setting.

-Closely related to beeping networks are \emph{Radio Networks}~\cite{CK85}, where wireless devices can communicate with their neighbours by sending messages of some fixed size, however, if a collision occurs (more than a single sender at a given round), no message is delivered.
-While this model seems very similar to the beeping model, there are significant differences that stem from the fact that collisions in the beeping model superimpose while in the radio-network model they destructively interfere.
+\emph{Radio Networks}~\cite{CK85} are closely related to beeping networks.
+In this setting, wireless devices can communicate with their neighbors by sending messages of some fixed size; however, if a collision occurs (more than a single sender on a given round), no message is delivered.
+While this model seems very similar to the beeping model, there are significant differences that stem from the fact that collisions in the beeping model superimpose while in the radio network model they destructively interfere.